org-roam/org-roam-bibtex/README.md

 the note does not exist yet, create it.
 Similar to `org-roam-node-insert`, if a region is selected, it becomes the link description.

+#### `org-roam-buffer` sections

+Three bibliography related `org-roam-buffer` sections are available.
+They may be added to the `org-roam-mode-sections` variable.
+These
+are:

+ - `orb-section-reference` displays a formatted reference for the current entry.
+ - `orb-section-abstract` displays the abstract (if available) of the current entry.
+ - `orb-section-file` displays a link to open the attached file, if such file exists.

 Configuration
 ---------------